perfacilis/backup/README.md

 ### Installation on Windows

-First, you'll need a Windows implementatin of Rsync, for example:
+First, you'll need a Windows implementation of Rsync, for example:
     https://itefix.net/cwrsync-client
-Download the zip and extract into "C:\backup\rsync".
+Download the zip and extract so you get "C:\backup\rsync\bin\rsync.exe"

 Then, like the Linux installation, download the latest version, change the variables in the first few lines and install a Scheduled Task.
 For example: